Border Collie

 Adopting a Border Collie

-Learn about about acquiring a Border Collie - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Border Collie - the pros and cons of adopting versus going through a breeder, and associated costs.